sangeet2020/Cross-lingual-topic-identification-in-low-resource-scenarios/README.md

 The objective is to develop systems for cross-lingual topic ID without relying on machine translation systems and bilingual word embeddings.
 In other words, given parallel text between a source (eg. English) and target language, and some set of topic labeled documents in a source language, the goal is to predict topic labels for test documents from the target language.

 ## Important Note
-This project is still in the development stage.
+This project is still in the development phase.
 NOT all codes can be made public at this stage.

 ## Requirements